 What does your body mass index say about your health?

-The relationship between your and your health is influenced by many factors.
-For instance, having a of 25 to 30 is defined as being overweight in medical terms.
-But research shows that a in this range doesn’t have much impact on life expectancy or various health problems.
+The relationship between your BMI and your health is influenced by many factors.
+For instance, having a BMI of 25 to 30 is defined as being overweight in medical terms.
+But research shows that a BMI in this range doesn’t have much impact on life expectancy or various health problems.
 Being overweight mainly affects a person’s health if they have other conditions too, like diabetes.

-It is an accepted fact that obesity ( over 30) can have a negative effect on health and life expectancy.
+It is an accepted fact that obesity ( BMI over 30) can have a negative effect on health and life expectancy.
 The more severe the obesity is, the higher the risk of other diseases.
 But, here too, the overall situation is what counts.
 There are people who are obese but have a good level of fitness and a healthy heart and blood vessels (cardiovascular system).
 Their weight isn’t necessarily a problem in terms of their health.
 A lot of obese people do improve their health by losing a little weight though.

 Apart from body weight, the risk of cardiovascular disease is particularly dependent on a number of factors, mainly: age, gender, blood pressure, cholesterol level, family medical history, diabetes and smoking.
 So it makes sense to take these other risk factors into account when considering the health impact of obesity.